How to Make Homemade Mayonnaise

 - Only use fresh squeezed lemon juice.
-Bottled lemon juice will give your mayonnaise a funny flavour.
+Bottled lemon juice will give your mayonnaise a funny flavor.

 Homemade Mayo Troubleshooting

-If you're still partway through the process, you can save the emulsion by adding another egg yolk, whisking vigorously.
+- My mayo is too thin: If you're still partway through the process and your mayonnaise is still very thin, you can save the emulsion by adding another egg yolk, whisking vigorously.
 Add in remaining oil, plus extra for a double recipe, and adjust the seasonings.
 However, if it never thickens, and you're left stirring a puddle, you may need to start over.

 Customize Your Mayo

-Because of its neutral flavor, basic homemade mayonnaise is a great base for making many different flavoured mayonnaises.
+Because of its neutral flavor, basic homemade mayonnaise is a great base for making many different flavored mayonnaises.
 Here are a few ideas to get you started: